-2.3.6.
-Programme Board
+3.2.6.
+Operations Committee

-The Programme Board oversees significant developments and implementations to ensure that they are carried out in accordance with business plans, IT strategy and policies and conducted to an appropriate standard.
+The Operations Committee incorporates the responsibilities of the former Programme Board, and oversees significant developments and implementations to ensure that they are carried out in accordance with business plans, IT strategy and policies and conducted to an appropriate standard.

-2.4.
+3.3.
 Governance arrangements (Articles 88-96 of the Capital Requirements Directive IV)